Now closed to new applicants

 The Job Retention Scheme has been extended to 30 April 2021 following the announcement on 5 November 2020 by the Chancellor.
 The new Job Support Scheme has been delayed and will not commence until the furlough scheme finishes (if it is now introduced at all).

 In order to protect jobs in the long term, the government introduced the scheme to allow employers to claim a grant of 80% of an employee’s wages costs up to a limit of £2,500 per month.

-To use the scheme, you will need to designate affected employees as ‘furloughed workers,’ and have notified your employees of this change on or before 10 June 2020.
-This was a change in their terms of employment; therefore, you should have followed the appropriate HR procedures and this must have been completed prior to the commencement of the furlough period.
+To use the scheme, you will need to designate affected employees as ‘furloughed workers,’ and have notified your employees of this change.
+This is a change in their terms of employment; therefore, you should have followed the appropriate HR procedures and this must have been completed prior to the commencement of the furlough period.

 The grant is available for all types of employees including:

 - Full time employees

 - Employees on flexible or zero hours contracts